nev-awaken/random-user-info-app/README.md

 ## Overview

 The application fetches random user data from the Random User API every 10 seconds and stores it in a PostgreSQL database.
-The frontend periodically retrieves the stored data from the backend server and displays it in a user-friendly table format.
+The frontend periodically retrieves the stored data from the backend server and displays a table format.

 ![User Interface](./app-user-interface-.png)

 ## Prerequisites

 Before running the project, ensure that you have the following installed: